cherry1635/try-git/README.md

 # Try Git
-Hello, This is Cherrise, and very glad to introduce Git for you.
+Hello, This is Cherrise, and it's nice to introduce Git for you.

-Git is complicated at first, please keep patience in reading tutorial.
+Git is complicated at first, so keep patience with this tutorial.

-A official name of Git is Version Control System.
-But I prefer to describe Git as "project file recorded tool".
+An official name of Git is Version Control System, but I prefer describe Git as "project file recorded tool".
-In source code level, git is implemented by file system support.
+In source code level, Git was implemented by file system support.

-I don't hope you to ask why it should define  such a function, it was just a software design, it' cool or bad, just accept at the first glance.
-It will be clear to the final time.
-Don't be hurry.

-If you are new, please follow the order of the chapters, because you should know some basic knowledges before you go to deeper usage.
+If you are new, please follow the order of the chapters, because you should know some basic knowledges before you go to deeper functions.
 ```
-chapter1
+git-base
 chapter2
 ...
 ```